efrecon/primer/README.md

 around.

 The `docker` installation step can do much more.
-It is for example able to register at a Docker registry for one (the caller) or all users, and would install Docker directly using the official installation [script][install] on other distrbutions.
+It is for example able to register at a Docker registry for one (the caller) or some seleted users, and would install Docker directly using the official installation [script][install] on other distributions.
 The script, as it is downloaded from the Internet, will be checked for integrity and on Debian derivatives the GPG signature of the official Docker repository that it adds to the system will be validated.
 Provided you have an account at gitlab.com, the following would install Docker in an ubuntu container instead, and login the main user (again `root` in the